Fresh IPv4 news just dropped — 🎉 see what you’re missing

 Is it better to rent or buy IPv4?

-Rent when you need addresses temporarily; buy when you need long-term ownership.
+Rent when the need is temporary or you need space fast.
+Buy when you want long-term control and expect to keep the block for years.
 Compare with the buy IPv4 process.

 Next steps